Chronic Pain and Migraines

 Pharmacology did not sustain unless repeated and in the long run was iatrogenic, meaning patients were more sensitive to pain in long term use.
 This protocol has the ability to permanently eliminate headaches depending on what triggers can be desensitized.
 Note: Brain aneurisms, recent concussions, recent TBI, brain tumors and strokes are conditions that are not treatable with this Procedure.
 If you are dealing with chronic pain and migraines, I can help you.

 Where emotional past situations need resolution to eliminate being a trigger, to resolve such, ongoing EMDR may be indicated.
 Click here to fill out my online contact form or call me at (631) 697 9850.
+Finding help for your chronic pain and migraines is only a phone call away.

 According to WebMD, “About 25% of people with chronic pain will go on to have a condition called chronic pain syndrome (CPS).
 That’s when people have symptoms beyond pain alone, like depression and anxiety, which interfere with their daily lives.”